Hedapang/astro_xray/README.md

 <ins>***2.
 Type y (yes) for all optional settings.*** </ins>
 <ins>***3.
 The full name and the location of your cfitsio library can be find using the command "locate libcfitsio.a" (the libcfitsio.a file is placed in ~/lib/ directory).*** </ins>

+When the configure step is done, you will see a "Good Bye".
+Then you should run the command:

+    make

 Then go to the autoconf directory and run configure:

     cd /<your eSASS path>/eSASS4EDR/autoconf